 The world's fourth-most valuable mining company.
 Rio Tinto stopped mining coal in 2018.
 It runs the Bingham Canyon mine in Utah, which produces around 275,000 tonnes of copper a year, nearly a quarter of American output.
 The Resolution Copper mine in Arizona, a joint venture between Rio Tinto and BHP, could if approved meet another quarter of American demand.

-Rio Tinto backs the Simandou iron-ore project in Guinea, one of the largest in the world, which finally started operations in November 2025 alongside several Chinese firms.
+Rio Tinto backs the Simandou iron-ore project in Guinea, one of the largest in the world, which started operations in late 2025 alongside several Chinese firms.